haithcockce/learning-stuff/docs/training/infiniband-overview.md

 - Communication IDs
   - Instances of connections are tracked via Communication IDs
   - A communication ID is associated with a QP, the RDMA route (which includes the SA Path Record), an IB device, and an event handler called whenever a communication event happens
-  - Communication IDs operate conceptually similar to a socket in that a socket describes a combination of local IP address to communication over and remote IP address to communicate to.
-The main conceptual difference is communications can be async and communications must be explicitly bound to an IB device before listening/communication (a socket can be bound via `INADDR_ANY` wherein you do not care about a specific device to listen to and will accept connections over any device)
+  - Communication IDs operate conceptually similar to a socket in that a socket describes a combination of a local IP address to communication over and a remote IP address to communicate to.
+The main conceptual difference is communications can be asynchronous and communications must be explicitly bound to an IB device before listening/communication (a socket can be bound via `INADDR_ANY` wherein you do not care about a specific device to listen to and will accept connections over any device)